QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 qe.toc()
 ```

-Note that the `for` loop takes about 80
-times longer than the broadcasting operation on this machine.
+Note that the `for` loop takes much longer than the broadcasting operation.

 Compare your answer with the output of broadcasting